 - Polished up Spanish knowledge

-- Constant flow of energy from morning till evening
+- A constant flow of energy from morning till evening

 - Change in core values such as money versus time